red5pro/truetime-multiview/README.md

 # Usage

-When visiting the TrueTime Multi-View webapp - either through launching in `dev` or loaded from a built distribution - there are several optional query params that can be added to the landing URL to configure the app to use your own Red5 Pro Server deployment and playback live streams.
+When visiting the TrueTime MultiView webapp - either through launching in `dev` or loaded from a built distribution - there are several optional query params that can be added to the landing URL to configure the app to use your own Red5 Pro Server deployment and playback live streams.

 Once loaded with the proper configurations you will be able to view one stream as the "main feed" and view other live streams in a smaller format.
 The non "main feed" streams can be selected to move to the "main feed" spot, replacing each other's playback.